wolter/CustomModules/modules/jira/README.md

 ### Secret
 This modules needs a CognigySecret to be defined and passed to the Nodes.
 The secret must have the following keys:

-- Jira domain (e.g. my-domain.atlassian.net)
+- domain (e.g. my-domain.atlassian.net)
-- Username (Your Jira account email address bob@sample.com)
+- username (Your Jira account email address bob@sample.com)
-- API token (Can be generated within your Jira Project.
+- password (Can be generated within your Jira Project.
 Click [here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) for instructions.)

 **PLEASE NOTE:**
 *This package uses the term **"ticket"** as a generic term for any Jira issue.
 This can be  a UserStory, Issue, etc.*